-First things first, is coffee safe for people with celiac disease or non-celiac gluten-sensitivity?
-It’s important to keep in mind that caffeine is a well-known digestive system irritant.
-If you get a stomach ache or if coffee just doesn’t sit well with you, it could be because it’s upsetting your stomach.
+That said, it’s important to keep in mind that caffeine is a well-known digestive system irritant.
+If you get a stomachache or if coffee just doesn’t sit well with you, it could be because it’s upsetting your stomach.

-With those things in mind, coffee is safe for people living a gluten-free lifestyle..
-Meaning yes, coffee is celiac safe (assuming it’s not processed on the same equipment as gluten (which is rare) and that it doesn’t have gluten-containing additives).
+With those things in mind, again, coffee is generally safe for people living a gluten-free lifestyle.
+Meaning yes, coffee is generally celiac-safe.

 Some people suggest that coffee is cross-reactive with gluten, if you want to learn more about that please read this post!

 When ordering gluten-free coffee drinks at coffee shops you will want to make note of cross-contact points that you’ll need to avoid.
 These cross-contact points include blenders, milk frothers, and steam wands.